-- 1. The permittee shall retain the following monitoring records: - a.
+- 3. The permittee shall retain records the following monitoring records of: - a.
 Date, exact location and time of sampling or measurements performed, preservatives used; - b.
 Individual(s) who performed the sampling or measurements; - c.
 Date(s) the analyses were performed; - d.
 Laboratory(s) which performed the analyses; - e.
 Analytical techniques or methods used; - f.
 Chain of custody forms; - g.
 Any comments, case narrative or summary of results produced by the laboratory.
 These comments should identify and discuss QA/QC analyses performed concurrently during sample analyses and should specify whether analyses met project requirements and 40 CFR 136.
-If results include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, sample receipt condition, or holding times and preservation, these records must also be retained; and - h.
-Summary of data interpretation and any corrective action taken by the permittee.
+If results include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, sample receipt condition, or holding times and preservation, these records must also be retained. - h.
+Summary of data interpretation and any corrective action taken by the permittee. - i.
+Best Management Practices communications logbook described in Part III.D.